robot.libraries.OperatingSystem

 keyword, and it must be done separately based on the returned

 output.
-If the execution return code is needed, either Run
+If the execution return code is needed, either `Run

-or Run And Return RC And Output
+And Return RC` or `Run And Return RC And Output` can be used.

 The standard error stream is automatically redirected to the standard

-after the executed command.
+output stream by adding ``2>&1`` after the executed command.
 This

 automatic redirection is done only when the executed command does not